sagemath/trac_to_gh/OpenStack.md

+# OpenStack

 TODO: Fill in more useful information here.
 For now I'm just dumping some notes here:

 ```
 docker-machine create -d openstack